Tax consolidation regime

 - subject to a tax equivalent to French CIT in another member state, or in an EEA member state that has concluded an administrative assistance agreement with France to fight against tax fraud and tax evasion, and

-- that fulfils the conditions to participate in a French tax consolidated group if it is established in France (other than being subject to CIT in France).
+- that fulfils the conditions to participate in a French tax consolidated group if it were established in France (other than being subject to CIT in France).

 Distribution followed by absorption or sale of subsidiary